Creighton vs. San Diego State Predictions & Picks - NCAA Tournament Elite Eight

 Creighton vs. San Diego State Predictions & Picks: Spread, Total - NCAA Tournament Elite Eight

-Sunday's game that pits the San Diego State Aztecs (30-6) versus the Creighton Bluejays (24-12) at KFC Yum!
-Center has a good chance to be a close matchup based on our computer prediction, which projects a final score of 71-69 in favor of San Diego State.
+Sunday's contest between the San Diego State Aztecs (30-6) and the Creighton Bluejays (24-12) at KFC Yum!
+Center has a good chance to be a competitive matchup, as our computer prediction projects a final score of 71-69, with San Diego State securing the victory.
 Game time is at 2:20 PM ET on March 26.

-According to our computer prediction, San Diego State is a good bet to cover the point spread, which currently sits at 2.5.
-The two teams are projected to exceed the 134.5 over/under.
+Based on our computer prediction, San Diego State projects to cover the 2.5-point spread in its matchup against Creighton.
+The over/under is listed at 134.5, and the two sides are projected to exceed it.

 Creighton vs. San Diego State Game Info & Odds